rndmcoolawsmgrbg/WIIIIIDE/readme.md

 We're transparent about where WIIIIIDE is right now:

 - **Network Dependency**: Requires a stable, high-bandwidth connection.
+(Especially for the central server)
-- **Security Considerations**: No built-in encryption yet - best used on secure networks.
-(We're going to tackle this soon with enough interest!)
+- **Security Considerations**: Very minor forms of encryption are in place.
 - **Resource Management**: Recommended to use on dedicated servers.
 - **Performance**: We're continually improving and optimizing.